thimotei/legacy_nAb_kinetics/README.md

 # Real-time estimation of immunological responses against emerging SARS-CoV-2 variants

 This is the codebase for the version of the underlying model, the publicly available version of the dataset and the scripts to perform all of the analyses.
-The codebase focuses on scripts to reproduce our specific analysis, but there are plans to develop the key inference framework into a package in future
+The codebase focuses on scripts to reproduce our specific analysis, but there are plans to develop the key inference framework into a package.

 ## Overfile of repository